espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 Sample Code of SPI AT Master
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A code example of SPI AT master can be found under the directory `AT ESP32 SPI Master Example <https://github.com/espressif/esp-at/tree/master/examples/at_spi_master/spi/esp32_c_series>`_.
+A code example of SPI AT master can be found under the directory :example:` AT ESP32 SPI Master Example <at_spi_master/spi/esp32_c_series>`.

 SPI AT Throughput
 ----------------------